Child and Adolescent Internship Track Rotations

 General Information for Applicants:

-St. Luke’s Roosevelt Hospital Center only accepts on-line applications (the APPI) via the APPIC website.
+Mount Sinai St. Luke's Roosevelt only accepts on-line applications (the APPI) via the APPIC website.
 Applications are due in early November for the following academic year.
 Please review the information posted on the APPIC website for exact dates.

 The Psychology Internship Training Program abides by all the rules governing the acceptance process of APPIC.
 Under these guidelines, once a candidate's application is under consideration, very little information about the status of the applicant may be released.
 The candidates who remain under consideration will be invited to participate in a set of interviews with our training faculty in December or January.